seniorsproperty taxfloridahomestead exemptiontax savings

 County exemptions must be applied for separately and are not automatic, even if you already receive Florida's homestead exemption.

-Miami-Dade offers an additional senior homestead exemption for residents age 65 or older whose household income falls below the county’s annual income threshold.
-Eligible seniors may receive up to a 100% exemption on the assessed value, depending on income and property use.
+Miami-Dade County — Offers an additional senior homestead exemption for residents age 65 or older whose household income falls below the county's annual income threshold.
+Eligible seniors may receive up to a 100% exemption on the assessed value.

-Broward County provides a local senior exemption that applies to homeowners age 65+ who meet income limits.
-The exemption can reduce the assessed value of a homesteaded property beyond the standard statewide exemption, helping lower annual tax bills.
+Broward County — Provides a local senior exemption that applies to homeowners age 65+ who meet income limits.
+The exemption can reduce the assessed value beyond the standard statewide exemption.

-Palm Beach County allows qualifying seniors to apply for an additional homestead exemption based on age and income.
-Seniors must own and occupy the property as their primary residence and meet updated income limits each year.
+Palm Beach County — Allows qualifying seniors to apply for an additional homestead exemption based on age and income.
+Seniors must own and occupy the property as their primary residence.

-Orange County offers a senior exemption for homeowners age 65 or older who meet income requirements and have owned the property for a specified period.
-This exemption can result in meaningful tax savings for long-term residents.
+Orange County — Offers a senior exemption for homeowners age 65 or older who meet income requirements and have owned the property for a specified period.

 Do seniors get property tax breaks in Florida?

 Yes.
 Florida seniors may qualify for additional property tax exemptions if they are age 65+ and have homestead on their primary residence.
-Many senior exemptions are income-based and vary by county or city, so eligibility depends on local rules and annual household income limits.
+Many senior exemptions are income-based and vary by county or city.

 What age do you have to be to qualify for senior property tax exemptions in Florida?